TheCuteOwl/Trap-Stealer/README.md

 ## <a id="features"></a>✨・Features
 ```
-🖥️ - Computer Information Stealer: Steal graphic card name (and other data), cpu name (and other data) and more..
+🖥️ - Computer Information Stealer: Steal graphic card name (and other data), cpu name (and other data), Installed AVs and more..

 🍪 - Cookie Stealer: Steals cookies of any browser